Safeguarding and Child Protection Policy

 Overall Aims

-This policy will contribute to the safeguarding of pupils/students at East Wichel Community Primary School and Nursery by:
+This policy will contribute to the safeguarding of pupils at East Wichel Primary School & Nursery by:

 - Contributing to the establishment of a safe, resilient and robust safeguarding ethos in the school, built on mutual respect, and shared values